 The FRA's objective is to ensure that people and products may deliver reliably, safely, and efficiently by enforcing legislative, non-legislative, procedural, and administrative norms.

 If a rule or regulation is established at the municipal, state, or federal level, it has the possibility to have a direct impact on a business.
-Any violation of the rules might result in a penalty for offending businesses.
+Any violation of the rules might result in a penalty for offending moving companies and businesses.
 However, while both rules and regulations have multiple functions, it is essential that the public understands where they originate from and the main reasons by which they are established.